praeclarum/praeclarum.github.io/_posts/2019/2019-10-15-vector-performance.md

 ## .NET and Vectors

-For years .NET didn't ship with any vector types (small fixed-size arrays of primitive types) and we developers would write our own because (a) it isn't all that hard and
+For years .NET didn't ship with any vector types (small fixed-size arrays of primitive types), and we developers would write our own because (a) it isn't all that hard and
 (b) the OS usually provided adequate types.